AdrBog/OtherApps/README.md

 ```

 ## Help
-If you need help, you can read the (incomplete) documentation or see the [examples](https://github.com/OtherExit/OtherApps-Examples)
+If you need help, you can read the [documentation](https://github.com/AdrBog/OtherApps/tree/main/docs) or see the [examples](https://github.com/OtherExit/OtherApps-Examples)